 Our platform allows us to leverage human biological data in new and creative ways, which provides counterintuitive insights that are not constrained by the inherent limitations of conventional approaches or prevailing scientific views.

-Leveraging our history in translational bioinformatics, we have built a biopharmaceutical company that incorporates our expertise into every step of our process to discover and develop novel product candidates.
+Leveraging our history in translational bioinformatics, we have built a clinical-stage oncology company that incorporates our expertise into every step of our process to discover and develop novel product candidates.
 Our goal is to meaningfully improve patient outcomes as compared to drugs developed through traditional drug discovery approaches.
-Our integrated approach has already yielded programs that have exhibited preclinical activity against a broad range of clinically challenging solid tumors, which are advancing towards the clinic.
+Our integrated approach has already yielded programs that have exhibited preclinical activity against a broad range of clinically challenging solid tumors, with our lead product candidate IMM-1-104 currently being evaluated in a Phase 1/2a clinical trial.